Is marijuana legal in Vermont?

 Can I go to jail for marijuana possession in Vermont?

 Yes, violating Vermont marijuana possession laws can result in prison sentences.
-Offenders can face up to three years in jail and fines totaling $10,000 for possession of two ounces.
+Offenders can face up to three years in jail and fines totaling $10,000 for possession of more than two ounces.
 Similar charges exist for giving cannabis to a minor and underage consumption as well.
+However, possession of less than two ounces of flower, 10 grams of "hashish" or 3 mature adult marijuana plants has been decriminalized.

 Will insurance pay for my medical marijuana?